sankhaMukherjee/projectNavigation/Readme.md

 A `step` method.
 At each step, this function adds relevant data into the replay buffer.
 After every `UPDATE_EVERY` step, this method will also call its own `learn` method to update the local Q-Network.

+### 4.4.
+The learning algorithm

+This is present within the `src/projectNavigation.py` file within the function `trainAgent` The algorithm may be briefly described as follows:

+1. Do the following for many episodes
+2. restart the environment
+3. Get the current state
+3. At each step:
+    3.1. get an action using an $\epsilon$-greedy policy 3.2.
+Use that action to go to the next state (and get the reward at the same time) 3.3.
+Update the agent with this information (the agent adds this to its replay memory and may wish to update the local network/target network, depending upon the batch size etc.)
+    3.4.
+If it is done, break out of the current task
+4. If the current average score is greater than 15 stop training
+5. Save the model.

 ## 5. Future Work

+The following might be added to improve the learning algorithm:

+1. priotirized experience replay
+2. Double DQN

 ## 6. Authors